ccdale/drt/README.rst

 the DVD to disc and `HandBrakeCLI <https://handbrake.fr/>`__ to transcode the video.

+It allows you to setup transcoding of your DVD with meaningful track names for later processing when your computer is idle.

 DRT is optimised for TV series based DVD ripping.

 There is a config file at ``~/.config/drt.yaml``.